derekwebdevcom/SkyCloud-Exchange/README.md

 -[Clone] git@github.com:derekwebdevcom/SkyCloud-Exchange.git for Mac or -[Download Zip](https://github.com/derekwebdevcom/SkyCloud-Exchange/archive/master.zip) for Windows

-## Quick Start
+## Quick Start:

 // NPM install and Truffle Migrate to deploy your Smart Contract to your local Blockchain.
 Client Application ports on http://localhost:3000

-## Quick Start for deploying to test network visit the following link for updated information
+## Quick Deployment: for deploying to a test network visit the following link for updated information

  https://www.trufflesuite.com/tutorials/using-infura-custom-provider